manthony1/mikeeanthony-portfolio-site/src/posts/runway-act2-characters.md

 tags: ["runway", "act 2","ai video"]
 ---

-# The game-changing AI animation workflow from Runway AI
+# How to Create Memorable Runway Act 2 Characters

 You can now fully animate any character—face, body, and even voice—from just a single selfie video.
 With Runway Act 2's upgrade, lifelike character animation is finally as easy as dragging and dropping a video, opening creative possibilities that were unthinkable just months ago.